Foreign relations of Hungary: Overview

 As with any country, Hungarian security attitudes are shaped largely by history and geography.
 For Hungary, this is a history of more than 400 years of domination by great powers—the Ottomans, the Habsburg dynasty, the Germans during World War II, and the Soviets during the Cold War—and a geography of regional instability and separation from Hungarian minorities living in neighboring countries.
 Hungary's foreign policy priorities, largely consistent since 1990, represent a direct response to these factors.
-Since 1990, Hungary's top foreign policy goal has been achieving integration into Western economic and security organizations.
+From 1990, Hungary's top foreign policy goal was achieving integration into Western economic and security organizations.
 Hungary joined the Partnership for Peace program in 1994 and has actively supported the IFOR and SFOR missions in Bosnia.
 The Horn government achieved Hungary's most important foreign policy successes of the post-communist era by securing invitations to join both NATO and the European Union in 1997.
 Hungary became a member of NATO in 1999, and a member of the EU in 2004.

 Hungary also has improved its often frosty neighborly relations by signing basic treaties with Romania, Slovakia, and Ukraine.
 These renounce all outstanding territorial claims and lay the foundation for constructive relations.
 However, the issue of ethnic Hungarian minority rights in Slovakia and Romania periodically causes bilateral tensions to flare up.
 Hungary was a signatory to the Helsinki Final Act in 1975, has signed all of the CSCE/OSCE follow-on documents since 1989, and served as the OSCE's Chairman-in-Office in 1997.
 Hungary's record of implementing CSCE Helsinki Final Act provisions, including those on the reunification of divided families, remains among the best in eastern Europe.
 Hungary has been a member of the United Nations since December 1955.